 Information for Patients

 The Central Health Enterprise (Central Health, CommUnityCare Health Centers, Sendero Health Plans) is closely following the developing coronavirus disease 2019 (COVID-19) outbreak in our region and will post information about symptoms, diagnosis, testing, and applicable resources on this page.
 Austin Public Health is our local public health authority and is leading efforts to research, gather, and disseminate information to the community.
-For the latest news and information, please visit the APH website by clicking the link below.
+For the latest news and information, please visit the APH website at austintexas.gov/COVID19.

 NEW UNINSURED HOTLINE NUMBER - 512-978-8775